[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 The following agreements relate to energy markets and grid interface:

-Control Center (Dispatching Center + Substation remote Operations)
+Control Centre (Dispatching Centre + Substation remote Operations)

-A control center is responsible to engage with the TSO, regulate power plant output upon requests, as well as to monitor (and operate) the substation in case of alarms or warnings.
+A control centre is responsible for engaging with the TSO, regulating power plant output upon requests, as well as monitoring (and operating) the substation in case of alarms or warnings.

 Market Agent *

 The market agent represents the project in the wholesale power market, selling the energy at market price for a fee.
-Imbalance costs, production forecasting, and the control center may also be included.
+Imbalance costs, production forecasting, and the control centre may also be included.

-- Payment terms: Are the payment terms aligned with other financial obligations of the project?
-How is the project cashflow, considering the different income and payment streams?
+• Payment terms: Are the payment terms aligned with other financial obligations of the project?
+How is the project’s cash flow, considering the different income and payment streams?

-A PPA is a critical project management tool not only to secure project financing but also to optimize the project’s economics during the operations phase.
+An Offtake Agreement, whether a Power Purchase Agreement (PPA), Contract for Difference (CfD), or similar power market mechanism, is a critical project management tool not only to secure project financing but also to optimise the project’s economics during the operations phase.

 Financial and Asset Management

-The following agreements relates to fiscal compliance and financial risk management:
+The following agreements relate to fiscal compliance and financial risk management:

 Tax advisors and compliance

-Taxes can be a complex matter and unless the owner has a local and dedicated tax team, contracting tax compliance services is a good idea, so nothing is missed or misunderstood.
+Taxes can be a complex matter, and unless the owner has a local and dedicated tax team, contracting tax compliance services is a good idea, so nothing is missed or misunderstood from both the local asset and the HQ location countries.

-- Scope: Does the scope of the services include all taxes and filing documents e.g. corporate, revenue, VAT, real state, income at local, state, or federal/national level?
+• Scope: Does the scope of the services include all taxes and filing documents, e.g. corporate, revenue, VAT, real estate, income at local, state, or federal/national level?

 Financial Auditors